-Helen teaches our Consequence Modelling Techniques, Fundamentals of Process Safety and Process Risk Assessment courses.
+Helen teaches courses including Fundamentals of Process Safety, Process Risk Assessment and Layer or Protection Analysis (LOPA).

 1. Can you tell us more about your career to date?